zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 {{< figure src="/attachments/refguide/modeling/consistency-errors/consistency-errors-pages/list-view-error.png" alt="Data Source Consistency Error Scheme" class="no-border" >}}

+The most common errors which can occur when configuring a list view, the causes of these errors, and ways to fix them are described in the following sub-sections.

 ### Error Code: CE0488

 CE0488 error message in a list view : *No entity configured for the data source of this list view.
 Select an entity or change the data source.*